ava-labs/avalanche-wallet/README.md

  1) Compile and minify to have a production ready application with ``npm run build``.
  2) Serve from the ``/dist`` directory.

+ ## Changing the Network

+ By default the wallet will connect to the AVA test network.
+You can change to another network by clicking the blue button labeled `TestNet`  on the navigation bar and selecting another network, or add a custom network.

+## Explorer API

+The wallet uses the AVA Explorer API to display wallet transaction history.

+WARNING: This history might be out of order and incomplete.

 ## Browser Support